Cyclenerd/google-cloud-pricing-cost-calculator/cloud-shell-tutorial.md

 ## First usage file

-Create your first YML usage file.
+Create your first YAML usage file.
 To make it easier for you, you can use the prepared example.

 Change to the directory `usage`: